jeffpar/pcjs.v1/docs/about/README.md

-The PCjs web server includes a number of custom Node modules that provide many of the same server-side features found on [jsmachines.net](http://jsmachines.net/), including new ROM and disk image conversion APIs, and a Markdown module that supports a subset of the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax), including extensions to the link syntax that make it easy to embed C1Pjs and PCjs machine files in Markdown documents.
+The PCjs web server includes a number of custom Node modules that provide many of the same server-side features found on [jsmachines.net](http://jsmachines.net/), including new ROM and disk image conversion APIs, and a Markdown module that supports a subset of the [Markdown syntax](http://daringfireball.net/projects/markdown/syntax), including extensions to the link syntax that make it easy to embed C1Pjs and PCx86 machine files in Markdown documents.

 ---